 Thank you for helping us to investigate suspicious behaviour.

 By making a report you’re doing the right thing for all of our members.
 The more you’re able

-to tell us, the more likely we’ll be able to act on this report.
+to tell us, the more likely we’ll be able to act on your information.

 and the Privacy Act.